Optimizing Performance (Mobile)

 - Tip #3 - Load in just the atlases you need.

 Performance is an important consideration for your game.
 It dictates how smoothly the graphics display on the actual device.
 This directly affects a user’s perception of your game.

 You should always strive to hit 60 frames per second (FPS) with your game.
-A well-implemented game can hit 60 FPS, even on the oldest of devices (for example a 2nd generation iPod Touch).
+A well-implemented game can hit 60 FPS, even on older devices (from 2-3 years back).

-Although mobile devices are much more powerful than in years past, they are still more sensitive to factors that affect performance than PCs are.
+Although mobile devices are more powerful than in years past, they are still more sensitive to factors that affect performance than PCs are.
 For this reason, you need to monitor performance throughought your game's development, rather than just at the end.